- 1 week pregnant

-You are 6 months into your pregnancy.
-You've most likely gained 14 to 16 pounds (6-7 kg).
-If you followed the guidelines of a healthy pregnancy diet, like to avoid eating a lot of sweets and focus on protein and vegetables, you shouldn't gain excess weight.
-Here’s what you can expect when you’re 24 weeks pregnant.
+At six months into your pregnancy, you’ve most likely gained 14 to 16 pounds (6-7 kg).
+If you’re following a healthy pregnancy diet, like avoiding lots of sweets and focusing on protein and vegetables, your weight is reflecting your baby’s growing needs.
+Here’s what you can expect at 24 weeks.

 Your baby at week 24 of pregnancy

-Your baby has been growing steadily during this time and is now sizeable enough to be compared to an eggplant.
-He weighs about one and a third pounds (450 g) and measures 11.5 inches (29 cm).
+Your baby has been growing steadily and is now about the size of an eggplant.
+They weigh about one and a third pounds (450 g) and measure 11.5 inches (29 cm).

-A couple of hours without feeling movement from your baby shouldn't be concerning yet, because the baby still has enough space inside the uterus to turn its back towards the outside of your belly.
+If a few hours pass without movement from your baby, it’s totally normal.
+You may not notice all their movements because they still have enough space inside the uterus to turn their back toward your belly.
 A baby can stay in this position for hours or even an entire day.

-However, if you don't feel your baby moving for longer periods of time, you should talk to your doctor.
+However, if you don’t feel your baby moving for longer periods, talk to your health care provider.

-There are many apps available for you to track not the baby's kicks and follow her or his daily rhythm.
-Your baby could also kick a bit harder when you drink water or cold beverages because it can feel the sudden change of the body temperature.
+Many apps can help track the baby’s kicks and follow their daily rhythm.
+Your baby may kick harder when you drink water or cold beverages due to your sudden change in body temperature.

-The baby's general position has not changed that much from the previous week and will not do so for till about week 26 or even week 28.
-At the moment, he’s still in the upright position, with the head facing away from the cervix and birth canal.
+The baby’s general orientation has not changed that much from the previous week and will not do so till week 26 or even week 28.
+At the moment, they’re probably still in an upright position, with the head facing away from the cervix and birth canal.

-Depending on your baby's position, you might feel it kicking and stretching constantly throughout the day, but they can also settle down and be more still for hours.
+Depending on your baby’s position, you might feel them kicking and stretching throughout the day, but they can also settle for hours.

 Pregnancy week 24 fetal development

-At 24 weeks, your baby has developed all of his body parts including the face.
-The skin of the baby is reddish and has a wrinkled appearance because of the lack of underlying connective tissue it is thin and translucent.
+At 24 weeks, your baby has developed all body parts, including their face.
+Their skin is reddish and wrinkled, and because of a lack of underlying connective tissue, their skin is also thin and translucent.

-At this stage, babies have developed several organ systems the respiratory system and the central nervous system have not differentiated sufficiently, and coordination between the two systems is not yet well established.
-Your baby has the recognizable form of a newborn, but she's yet to grow fatty supplies and gain in weight.
-If this is your first pregnancy, there's still a chance that your belly is not showing almost at all.
+At this stage, babies have developed several organ systems.
+Their respiratory system and central nervous system are still being built, and coordination between the two systems is not yet well established.
+Your baby looks like a newborn, but they haven’t quite developed fat stores.
+If this is your first pregnancy, your belly may not be showing just yet.

-Your baby gained about 4 ounces (113 g) since last week.
-He is currently developing his taste buds and he's able to hear sounds coming from the environment.
-The baby’s internal organs are beginning to do function, including liver and spleen.
+Your baby has gained about 4 ounces (113 g) since last week.
+They are currently developing taste buds and can hear sounds coming from the environment.
+Their internal organs are beginning to function, including the liver and the spleen.

-At 24 weeks, morning sickness and other pesky symptoms should ease.
-Your body continues to change but these changes aren't very drastic.
-You can feel sharp pains in the abdomen or in your lower back, a sensation similar to menstrual cramping.
+At or before 24 weeks, morning sickness and other pesky symptoms should ease.
+Your body continues to change, but these changes aren’t too drastic.
+You may notice sensations in your abdomen or lower back that feel like menstrual cramping.

-For some women it's difficult to distinguish these things from early labor, meaning that you should talk to your doctor about how to make a difference between these normal stretching pains and genuine contractions.
+For some people, these feelings can be difficult to distinguish from early labor.
+Talk to your health care provider about the difference between these normal stretching pains and genuine contractions.

-The rule of thumb is that contractions are rhythmic, and they will appear in time periods of 10 and 15 minutes.
-Before "true" labor begins, you might have so-called “false" labor, (prodromal labor) pains, also known as Braxton Hicks contractions.
+Generally, contractions are rhythmic, happening every 10 and 15 minutes.
+Before “true” labor begins, you might have so-called “false” labor (prodromal) pains, also known as Braxton Hicks contractions.

-However, they shouldn't be regular or rhythmic within a couple of hours.
-If you feel like your pains are repeating every 10 or 15 minutes make sure to visit your doctor right away.
+However, Braxton Hicks contractions shouldn’t be regular, rhythmic, or last for more than a few hours.
+If you have pains every 10 or 15 minutes, visit your health care provider right away.

-You might feel uncomfortable pressure and pain in your pelvis and the joints, and you could also start suffering from heartburn indigestion.
-At this stage of pregnancy, you could start experiencing constipation, gas, and bloating.
-Now is the time more attention to your diet and avoid processed foods, as well as overly spicy foods.
+You may feel pressure and discomfort in your pelvis and joints, and you could also begin noticing heartburn.
+At this stage of pregnancy, some people develop constipation, gas, and bloating.
+Now is the time to pay more attention to your diet and avoid processed foods, as well as overly spicy dishes.

 24 weeks pregnant belly